Sultan Ismail Nasiruddin Shah Stadium

-The Sultan Ismail Nasiruddin Shah Stadium (Stadium Sultan Ismail Nasiruddin Shah) is a multipurpose stadium in Kuala Terengganu, Terengganu, Malaysia.
+The Sultan Ismail Nasiruddin Shah Stadium (Stadium Sultan Ismail Nasiruddin Shah) is a multi-purpose stadium in Kuala Terengganu, Terengganu, Malaysia.
 The stadium is named after the fourth Sultan of Terengganu.
-The stadium holds 15,000 capacity.
+The stadium has the capacity to accommodate 15,000 spectators.
 It is used mainly for football matches and serves as the home ground of Terengganu FC II, a feeder team of Terengganu FC.

 History

 Sultan Ismail Nasiruddin Shah Stadium was officially opened by the Yang Maha Mulia Pemangku Raja Terengganu, Tengku Mahmud Ibni Sultan Ismail Nasaruddin Shah on 27 August 1967.

-In 2008 after the completion of the Sultan Mizan Zainal Abidin Stadium, the stadium were going to be demolish by the Kuala Terengganu City Council (Majlis Bandaraya Kuala Terengganu) (MBKT) to make way for a new development project of a recreational hub and multi-storey car park dubbed as “Dataran Kuala Terengganu”.

-However, on 2 June 2009, the stadium demolition process were halted after the roof of Sultan Mizan Zainal Abidin Stadium collapse.
-By then the upper sections which expanded the original capacity of the stadium to 20,000 spectators had been taken down and the football pitch was in a bad state due to the heavy vehicles being driven on it.
-Due to the urgent state of affairs at that time, the stadium was quickly fixed and was restored to meet the minimum requirement of the Football Association of Malaysia (FAM) and Terengganu F.C. were spared from playing the home matches somewhere else but with a reduced capacity of just 15,000.

-In May 2015, the Sultan Mizan Zainal Abidin Stadium was given the green light by FAM to hold competitive matches again after their competition committee members were satisfied with the repairs and upgrades carried out at the stadium.
-Terengganu FC returned to the Sultan Mizan Zainal Abidin Stadium while Terengganu FC II will continue to remain at the Sultan Ismail Nasiruddin Shah Stadium.
+In 2008, after the completion of Sultan Mizan Zainal Abidin Stadium, it was going to be demolished by the Kuala Terengganu City Council (Majlis Bandaraya Kuala Terengganu) (MBKT) to make way for a new development project of a recreational hub and multi-storey car park dubbed as “Dataran Kuala Terengganu”.
+However, on 2 June 2009, the stadium demolition process was halted after the roof collapsed.
+The upper sections had been taken down and the football pitch was in a bad state.
+Due to the urgent state of affairs, the stadium was quickly fixed and restored to meet the requirements with reduced capacity of 15,000.
+In May 2015, the Sultan Mizan Zainal Abidin Stadium was given the green light by the FAM to hold competitive matches again.
+Terengganu FC II returned to the stadium.